atlas-doc/doc/atlas-api-documentation/api-reference/Email-Service/Email-notification.md

 ### Email Notification Webhook

-Once Altas's email service receives the airline's email, you will receive the `email.all` notification on the server.
+Once Altas' email service receives the airline's email, the customer will receive the `email.all` notification on the server.

 EndPoint ： The URL you configured to receive notifications